home-assistant/home-assistant.io/source/_posts/2024-09-16-getting-ready-for-ios18.markdown

 These controls are also available to be used with the Action button on iPhone 15 Pro and 16 series.
 In the [previous release blog](/blog/2024/05/22/companion-app-for-ios-20245-assist/), we discussed that this was a great way to access Assist, in a very similar way to how you trigger Siri with the power button.
 Well, this release speeds this up significantly by no longer using shortcuts.
 Just check out the difference.

-<lite-youtube videoid="v7NXQJMUK2c" videotitle="Comparing Assist launch from Shortcuts and iOS 18 Control"></lite-youtube>
-Assist opening on iOS 18 control (right) compared to from shortcuts (left)
+<lite-youtube videoid="v7NXQJMUK2c" videotitle="Comparing Assist launch from Shortcuts and iOS 18 Control">Assist opening on iOS 18 control (right) compared to from shortcuts (left)</lite-youtube>

 ## New Apple Watch configuration

 For a long time, our Watch app was only able to display [Home Assistant’s built-in iOS Actions](https://companion.home-assistant.io/docs/core/actions/).
 With this release, you will be able to display scripts, scenes, iOS Actions, and more to come in the future.
 After updating, open the iOS App and go to companion app settings to find a new Apple Watch configuration screen where you can choose which items to display, their order, and customize the look.

 A really useful customization is the **Require confirmation** option, which will prompt you with a confirmation popup before running the item.
-This will be very helpful if you, like me, have a bad aim and accidentally open your garage door instead of turning on your TV.
+This will be very helpful if you, like me, have bad aim and accidentally open your garage door instead of turning on your TV.

 ![New Apple Watch configuration](/images/blog/2024-09-16/watch.png)